tanush84/BTK1_BINARY_CLASSIFICATION/README.md

-The result will be displayed in the terminal as Molecule to be active or Inactive
+The result will be displayed in the terminal as Molecule to be active or Inactive The supplied test molecule namely "test.smi" in an inactive molecule.

 If you want to know more about the work kindly read our publication Combining structure-based pharmacophore modeling and machine learning for the identification of novel BTK1 inhibitors